IDoCodingStuffs/python-doodles/freeform-log.md

 So the lesson is, check the dumb code you are copypasting lol.
 I guess it counts as a preprocess improvement at least.

 Yeah now that I am comparing before vs after, it was fucking up the input data big time.
 Could have saved so much electricity :(

+### 9 PM
+Figured the bug with the train-test split.
+So many silly bugs, so much carelessness...